telerik/ajax-docs/api/client/Telerik.Web.UI.RadMenuItem.md

 ##### value `String`

-The URL of the image displayed when the item is selected.
+The new URL of the image displayed when the item is selected.

 #### Returns